 1. Choose Products in High Demand on Amazon

 The bigger the market, the more you can sell.
 The sales rank is probably the best way to estimate product demand.
 The higher the sales rank (a lower number equals higher rank), the higher the Amazon sales volume will be.
 Sellers usually look for products with a sales rank of less than 5,000 or even 2,000.
-Another way to estimate demand is to track actual product sales volume with special tools (like our product spy).
+Another way to estimate demand is to track actual product sales volume with special tools.

 2. Low Competition is Best for Private-Label Selling

 Less competition means you can capture a higher share of demand.
 The easiest way to measure competitiveness is to look at the number of reviews for competing products.
 The more reviews, the harder It will be to surpass your competitors.
 Sellers therefore look for products with less than 500 or 250 reviews.
-Ideally, competitors also have a low listing quality i.e. bad images, short titles, no bullet points etc. and do not use sponsored products ads, indicating competitors is are relatively unsophisticated.
+Ideally, competitors also have a low listing quality, i.e., bad images, short titles, no bullet points etc. and do not use sponsored products ads, indicating competitors are relatively unsophisticated.

 3. Private Label Suitability for Selling Amazon FBA

 The ideal product has high e-commerce suitability.
-It is light with small dimensions for low shipping and storage costs; hard to break leading to low return rates; and no seasonality to generate steady cashflow.
+It is light with small dimensions for low shipping and storage costs; hard to break, leading to low return rates; and has no seasonality, ensuring it will generate steady cashflow.
 If an existing product has a feature that draws consistent customer complaints that you can improve, that’s a good indicator for future success.
 Find a way to improve the feature and set yourself apart from the competition.